 After many leaks and speculation, Sony recently confirmed the PS5 Digital and PS5 prices at £360 ($400, AU$599) and £450 ($500, AU$750) respectively.
 That came as a pleasant surprise to those who'd expected the PS5 to be priced much higher than the rival Xbox Series X.

 As it turns out, the full-fat PS5 and Xbox Series X cost the same, although the all-digital Series S undercuts the PS5 Digital Edition by a fair margin of £90 ($100, AU$100).

 Bear in mind, however, that the Xbox Series S is less powerful than the Series X, whereas the PS5 Digital Edition is identical to the standard PS5 except for the lack of a disc drive.

 Xbox Series X price: game bundles

-The Xbox Series X has a lot of exciting games confirmed for it, but apart from Halo Infinite, we don't know which will be the blockbuster launch titles.
-That makes it tricky to know which will be offered as bundles.
+The Xbox Series X has a lot of exciting games confirmed for it but only the blockbuster titles will be offered as bundles.